WebFormsCore/WebFormsCore/README.md

 - **Multiple forms**
   WebForms Core supports multiple forms, each with its own view state, on a single page.
 - **Scoped forms**
-  WebForms Core supports scoped forms, when there is postback in a scoped form, only the controls in that form are processed and the view state of that form is loaded.
+  WebForms Core supports scoped forms.
+When a postback occurs in a scoped form, only the controls in that form are processed, and the view state of that form is loaded.
 This allows you to have multiple forms on a page for better performance.
 - **Pre-compiled views**
   WebForms Core pre-compiles views to improve the application's startup time.
 - **Content Security Policy (CSP) support**